hasura/graphql-engine/docs/graphql/manual/actions/index.rst

 WORK IN PROGRESS

 Actions are user defined mutations with custom business logic.
-Actions can be added to Hasura to handle various use cases such as validation, data enrichment and other complex business logic.
+Actions can be added to Hasura to handle various use cases such as data validation, data enrichment and other complex business logic.

-When the permissions system isn't enough to specify the required constraints, you would typically add such mutation through a remote schema, however actions can handle these use cases better because of the following reasons:
+When the permissions system isn't enough to specify the required constraints, you would typically add such mutation through a remote schema.
+However actions can handle these use cases better because of the following reasons:

-1. No need to write a graphql server.
+1. No need to write a remote schema.
+Actions can be executed in ordinary webhooks or postgres itself.

-2. Return graphql-engine's types without writing any extra code
+2. Return graphql-engine's types without writing any extra code.
+You might want to return the new "state" after a mutation.

-3. Gives a powerful model for mutations which should enable building event-driven apps easily
+3. Can be executed asynchronously for building powerful event-driven apps.

 Architecture Diagram
 --------------------